 2000 – The moniker GP Transit was changed to CityLink to more efficiently advertise GPMTD.
 The colors of the buses were changed from orange and white to maroon and gray with gold striping.

-2001 – GPMTD entered into a contract with MV Transportation to offer paratransit service, which had previously been provided by a private company.
-The Board also approved naming the new service CityLift.
+- GPMTD entered into a contract with a third-party contractor to offer paratransit service, which had previously been provided by a private company.
+The board also approved naming the new service CityLift.

 2002 – On December 2, night service was added to the schedule, providing service to passengers from 6:00 a.m. to 1:00 a.m. on designated routes.
 This enabled night workers and travelers to have extended transportation opportunities.

-- The YWCA partnered with CityLink by opening a day care center within the Transit Center.
+- CityLink partnered with a local daycare to open a daycare center within the Transit Center.
 The arrangement was the first in the nation to provide this combination of onsite childcare and transportation.
-This allows parents to leave their children with childcare providers, take the bus to their jobs, and return after work to collect their children.
-The current occupant of the daycare center is Myah’s Just 4 Kids Learning Center.

 - Twelve new buses were added to the fleet replacing older buses.
 Seven were 40-foot, low-floor buses and five were 35-foot, low-floor buses.
 These buses made it easier for passengers to enter and leave at curb level.